 Work on what would become COIN (Complete Operating INformation) started in October 1965, and the first terminals went on-line in January 1967, between Omaha and traffic offices in San Francisco and Los Angeles.
 Installation of COIN terminals in 38 yard offices got under way in August 1968.
 The system became fully operational on October 30, 1969.

 A three-page interview with Carl Mayer and John Jorgensen, by Tom Shedd, in the May 1969 issue of Modern Railroads, a rail industry trade publication, confirmed that "a group was set up in October 1965 to develop COIN headed by Don Peterson with a Steering Committee co-chaired by S. J. How and Art Mercer."
 (Dick Peterson, email dated February 10, 2017)

 There was some speculation among a few UP historians that a series of newly delivered boxcars with a red dot of their doors was in corrleation with UP's use of its COIN system.
-The timelines appear to match somewhat, for "Red Dot" boxcars delivered in February through November 1968, versus COIN going online in the major terminals in January 1968, with coverage in 38 locations taking place by late October 1969.
+The timelines appear to match somewhat, for "Red Dot" boxcars delivered in February through November 1968, and box cars repainted in the April 1969 time period, versus COIN going online in the major terminals in January 1968, with coverage in 38 locations taking place by late October 1969.

 The use of the red dots may have been a way to create a manageable sample of cars that could be traced and studied to compare the new computer system, and the traditional yard office procedures.
 Dick Peterson vaguely recalls a correlation between the red dots and the new computer system.

 On October 30, 1969, the first phase of COIN was fully operational.
 The COIN system used an interconnected network of 53 IBM 1050 computer terminals, located in 38 yard offices, all connected to the IBM System/360 mainframe at Omaha headquarters.